Brendan Mort

 Research Overview

-Brendan Mort is the Director of the Center for Integrated Research Computing (CIRC), which provides researchers with hardware, software, training, and support necessary to utilize computational science and big data computing technology in research activities in all areas of academic scholarship.
-Brendan is responsible for managing a staff of computational scientists, programmers, and system administrators who oversee the identification, development, deployment, and maintenance of computational tools and methods for modeling, analyzing, and visualizing computer-driven research projects.
-CIRC hosts a symposium series where faculty and students showcase their research to the University community, learn about the application of computing technology to research problems, and participate in discussions that lead to collaborative opportunities.
-The Center's expertise, consultation services, collaboration, and community building activities are essential for facilitating the research mission of the University.
+Brendan Mort is also the Director of the Center for Integrated Research Computing (CIRC), a University-wide center which provides researchers with hardware, software, training, and support necessary to utilize computational science and big data computing technology in research activities in all areas of academic scholarship.
+Brendan is responsible for managing a team of computational scientists, software developers, and system engineers who oversee the identification, development, and deployment of computational tools and systems for modeling, analyzing, and visualizing computer-driven research projects.
+He is also an affiliated faculty member of the Goergen Institute for Data Science and Artificial Intelligence (GIDS-AI).

 Research Interests